 Variations on a theme

-Dolby acknowledge that while adhering to a precise specification is ideal when designing a purpose-built movie theatre (view their very interesting White Paper on the subject here), this is not always possible when integrating one into an existing family living space:
+Dolby acknowledge that while adhering to a precise specification is ideal when designing a purpose-built movie theatre, this is not always possible when integrating one into an existing family living space:

 “This document does not cover all possible variables, room layouts, and factors for specific installations; adaptations and deviations may be required in particular situations.
 Dolby Atmos is a highly flexible solution, so minor variations from these recommendations are unlikely to materially detract from the immersive Dolby Atmos experience.”